morethanunpopular/Horae/README.md

 ```

-There s also an `hrun` function, which is a simple wrapper function used for submitting jobs to the celery queue:
+There is also an `hrun` function, which is a simple wrapper function used for submitting jobs to the celery queue:
 ```
 >>> from horae import hrun
 >>> result = hrun.delay("vmstat -S M 1 2", 1000, 1000)